The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: Scaling Solution and Sedov-Taylor Ansatz

-where $r$ means radial and $t$ means time dependence.
-Note that the so-called shape functions $(f,g,h)$ only depend on $rt^{-\beta}$; thus, we introduce a new variable
+where the $r$ means radial and $t$ means time dependence.
+One can notice that the so-called shape functions $(f,g,h)$ only depend on the $rt^{-\beta}$, thus we introduce a new variable

-where $\zeta$ is a dimensionless quantity in geometrized units.
-The (not yet determined) exponents are called similarity exponents ($\alpha$, $\beta$, $\gamma$, and $\delta$), and have physical relevance; $\beta$ describes the rate of spread of the spatial distribution during the time evolution (if the exponent is positive) or contraction (if $\beta < 0$).
+The $\zeta$ is a dimensionless quantity in geometrized unit.
+The not yet determined exponents are called similarity exponents ($\alpha$, $\beta$, $\gamma$, and $\delta$) and they indeed have physical relevance.
+The $\beta$ describes the rate of spread of the spatial distribution during the time evolution if the exponent is positive or the contraction if $\beta < 0$.
 In addition, the other exponents describe the rate of decay of the intensity of the corresponding field.
 Solutions with integer exponents are called self-similar solutions of the first kind, while the second kind denotes the non-integer ones.
-Self-similarity is based on the concept that physical quantities preserve their shape during time evolution.
+Self-similarity is based on the concept that physical quantities will preserve their shape during time evolution.
 A general description of the properties of these types of scaling solutions can be found in our previous publication~\cite{ref-Pocsai}.

-We assume that the shape functions are sufficiently smooth and continuously differentiable at least twice in $\zeta$ over the entire domain.
-Thus, we calculate the relevant time and space derivatives of the shape functions and substitute them into Equation~\eqref{eq:02}.
-As a consequence, we usually obtain an overdetermined algebraic equation system for the similarity exponents.
-Other possible scenarios may play out as well; these have been presented in detail in~\cite{ref-Pocsai}.
-We obtain the following numerical value for the exponents for both the non-rotating and rotating cases: $\alpha = 0$, $\beta = 1$, $\gamma = 2$, and $\delta = 0$.
+We assumed that the shape functions are sufficiently smooth and it is at least continuously differentiable (twice) in $\zeta$ over the entire domain.
+Thus, we have calculated the relevant time and space derivatives of the shape functions and substituted them into the equations~\eqref{eq:02}.
+As a consequence, we got usually an overdetermined algebraic equation system for the similarity exponents.
+Other possible scenarios may play out and these were presented in detail in this paper~\cite{ref-Pocsai}.
+We obtained the following numerical value for the exponents $\alpha = 0$, $\beta = 1$, $\gamma = 2$, and $\delta = 0$ for both the non-rotating and the rotating cases.
 If we add the $\Lambda$ constant to the Euler equation, such a solution for the similarity equation cannot be found.
-From these results, it is evident that the dynamical variables such as the velocity, gravitational potential, and density flow have spreading properties.
-Our physical intuition says that spreading is somehow similar to expansion, which is a basic property of the universe at astronomical or cosmological scales.
+From the results, it is evident that the dynamical variables such as the velocity, gravitational potential, and density flow have spreading properties.
+Our physical intuition says that spreading is somehow similar to expansion which is a basic property in the Universe at astronomical, or cosmological scales.